AI reconstruction of European weather from the Euro-Atlantic regimes: AI-model

 \section{AI-model}

-The \ac{AI} model is designed to reconstruct the monthly average of the standardized two-meter temperature and total precipitation anomalies in Europe (\refsec{sec:temp_prec_anom}) from the monthly average \ac{WR} index, $\Iwr$ (\refsec{sec:weather_regimes}).
+The \ac{AI} models are designed to reconstruct the monthly average of the standardized two-meter temperature and total precipitation anomalies in Europe (\refsec{sec:temp_prec_anom}) from the monthly average \ac{WR} index, $\Iwr$ (\refsec{sec:weather_regimes}).